Skip to main content

 The students we work with include those with:

-• long-term health or mental health conditions.
+• A long-term health or mental health condition

 The Disability Service offers advice and support:

-• before you start university.
+• Before you start university.

-• at any stage of your student journey.
+• At any stage of your student journey.

 Please contact us as soon as you can.